 - Renewing a passport that was valid for 10 years

 - Age 25 or older

 - Most recent passport was issued over 9 years ago but less than 15 years ago

 - People who live in the United States

 You will not be eligible to renew your passport online if:

 - You’re changing your name, gender, date of birth, or place of birth

-- You’re traveling internationally within five weeks from the date of the application
+- You’re traveling internationally in less than 11 weeks from the date of the application

 - You do not have your old passport in your possession (because it was lost or stolen)